-Volunteers are vital to the success of the Yale Peabody Museum’s many resources and programs.
-We simply can’t do all that we do without our volunteers.
+Thank you for your interest in volunteering at the Peabody Museum.
+Volunteers are vital to the success of the Museum’s many resources and programs from behind the scenes to working directly with the public.
+Simply put, we couldn’t do all we do without our volunteers!

 Acceptance into the volunteer program is contingent upon successful application and interview.
 Please understand that the Museum always has more applications for positions than we are able to fill.